Why You Should Eat Fat and What Happens When You Don't Eat Enough

 Women May Lose Their Menstrual Cycle

 Fats help regulate the production of sex hormones.
 Case studies of young teenage girls who didn't eat enough fat have found they experience delayed pubertal development.
 Additionally, post-puberty women may experience a loss of period because of a low body-fat percentage.
-(P.S.
-Fat isn't the only thing that affects your period; so do these 14 Best and Worst Foods For Your Period.)

 Too Much Sugar Causes Metabolic Issues

 When your diet is high in carbs and sugar, it can cause hormonal imbalances, "including elevated levels of cortisol, glucose, and the increased need for insulin," explains Lisa Mikus, RD, CNSC, CDN.
 "This can lead to central abdominal obesity (aka belly fat) and metabolic disturbances like diabetes."